tidyverse/duckplyr/tests/testthat/_snaps/fallback.md

       fallback_sitrep()
     Message
       The duckplyr package is configured to fall back to dplyr when it encounters an incompatibility.
 Fallback events can be collected and uploaded for analysis to guide future development.
-See `?duckplyr::fallback()` for details. i Fallback logging is not controlled.
-Enable or disable it by setting the `DUCKPLYR_FALLBACK_COLLECT` environment variable. i Fallback uploading is not controlled.
-Enable or disable it by setting the `DUCKPLYR_FALLBACK_AUTOUPLOAD` environment variable. i No reports ready for upload.
+See `?duckplyr::fallback()` for details. i Fallback logging is not controlled and therefore disabled.
+Enable or disable it by setting the `DUCKPLYR_FALLBACK_COLLECT` environment variable. i Fallback uploading is not controlled and therefore disabled.
+Enable or disable it by setting the `DUCKPLYR_FALLBACK_AUTOUPLOAD` environment variable.

 # fallback_sitrep() enabled